 For these secondary effects to the extremities and hips, you can make a separate claim for each injured part of the body.
 Claims may include the right leg, left leg, right knee, left knee, etc. Our lawyers can discuss these claims with you.

-If you need disability benefits for a back or spinal injury and the VA has denied your claim, the Berry Law Firm can help.
+If you need disability benefits for a back or spinal injury and the VA has denied your claim, the Berry Law can help.
 For a free consultation with our veterans back injury attorneys, please call (888) 883-2483 to speak with one of our team members or contact us online.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.